raddaoui/osic-ref-impl/documents/osa-refimpl-deploy.md

 Install software packages and load necessary dynamic kernel modules for networking:

     ansible-playbook -i inventory/static-inventory.yml bootstrap.yml

-#### configure Network for target hosts (deployment included)

-Setup bonded interfaces and add bridges to target hosts to separate different traffics in vlans.

-Deployment host should have an interface on the same network allocated for container management.
-This interface will be used to connect and manage all target hosts and their hosted containers that will be created later by OSA.

-    ansible-playbook -i inventory/static-inventory.yml create-network-interfaces.yml -e "target=all"

-This command will reboot servers once it finishes configurations!

 #### Setting up storage devices.